semgrep/semgrep-docs/docs/kb/semgrep-secrets/per-product-ignore-not-working.md

 The Semgrep AppSec Platform allows you to [define ignore patterns](https://semgrep.dev/docs/ignoring-files-folders-code#define-ignored-files-and-folders-in-semgrep-appsec-platform) for specific Semgrep products for each project.
 However, product-specific ignores for Semgrep Secrets require Semgrep version `1.71.0` or later in your CLI or CI environment.

-If you are using an older version of the CLI, the path ignores for Semgrep Secrets will not be applied.
-Instead, the system will fallback to the SAST + SCA path ignores.
+If you use an older version of Semgrep, the path ignores for Semgrep Secrets that are set in Semgrep AppSec Platform are not applied.
+Instead, the system applies the path ignores from SAST and SCA to your Secrets scan as well.